Authentic Lessons for 21st Century Learning

 Engage

 Introduce the lesson using the attached Lesson Slides.
-Display slide 3 to share the lesson’s essential question: How do I rearrange a multi-variable equation to isolate a specific variable?
+Display slide 3 to share the lesson’s essential question.
 Display slide 4 to go over the lesson’s learning objective.
 Review these slides with students to the extent you feel necessary.

 Go to slide 5.
-Students will complete a Collaborative Word Cloud using Mentimeter.
-Students will go to menti.com, enter your generated code, and answer the following prompt: What are words you associate with equations?
+Students will complete a Collaborative Word Cloud using Mentimeter (See Teacher’s Note above).
+Students will go to menti.com, enter your generated code, and answer the prompt.
 As students enter their words, display the word cloud for students to see how the words grow when other students enter the same word.

 Explore

-Display slide 7.
-Pass out the attached Literal Equations Exploration handout to each student.
+Display slide 7 and pass out the attached Literal Equations Exploration handout to each student.

-Have students work in pairs to complete the handout.
-Students will solve multi-step equations with one variable and literal equations with four variables, using the same operations to see how they compare.
-In each equation, students will solve for x by explaining the steps they will take to isolate x, which terms they can simplify (if any), and their final solution in terms of x = __.
+Instruct students to work in pairs to complete the handout.
+Each pair will solve both multi-step equations with one variable and literal equations with four variables, using the same operations to observe and compare the processes.
+For each equation, students will:

 Explain

-Display slide 9.
-Pass out the attached Flowchart to each student if they do not already have a copy.
+Display slide 9 and pass out the Flowchart handout to each student if needed.

 Ask students what they notice about the flowchart.
 Students should realize the steps for solving a one-variable equation are the same as they are for solving a multi-variable equation.
 Explain to students that, because solving literal equations follows the same steps as solving one-variable equations, they can use the same flowchart they used in the Part 2 lesson.

-Display slide 15.
-This slide provides a word problem example that uses a specific formula.
-Students will solve the formula for a specific variable in the first part of the problem.
-Then, they will use their new formula to obtain an answer to the second question.
+Finally, display slide 15, which features a word problem involving a specific formula.
+Have students solve the formula for a designated variable in the first part of the problem.
+Then, guide them to use their new formula to find the solution to the second question.

 Extend